Cavematt/Burnettfinalsite/README.md

 Created with react.

-Dependencies - React, react-router-dom, GSAP
+React, react-router-dom, GSAP

-Copywright Matt Potts 2020
+Copywright Matt Potts 2020 for A&R Burnett of blairdrummond.